-Virtually all Kenyan FSPs generate account-level sex-disaggregated data on retail customers and sole proprietors; some generate WSME data.
+• Virtually all Kenyan FSPs generate account-level sex-disaggregated data on retail customers and sole proprietors; some generate WSME data.

-- Real-time transactional data remains untracked due to systems limitations. - · Data entry is manual at many FSPs, increasing the risk of errors. - Banks typically do not include gender data in internal management reporting; SACCOs do report gender data internally. - Sex-disaggregated reporting is not mandated; CBK collects banks' gender data on an as-needed basis but does not make use of the data for analysis or internal reporting. - The implementation of CBK's electronic data warehouse could increase the regulator's capacity to collect, store, and analyze gender data. - There are significant opportunities to use existing data in analysis that could yield actionable insights for FSPs and the regulators.
+- Real-time transactional data remains untracked due to systems limitations. - Data entry is manual at many FSPs, increasing the risk of errors. - Banks typically do not include gender data in internal management reporting; SACCOs do report gender data internally. - Sex-disaggregated reporting is not mandated; CBK collects banks' gender data on an as-needed basis but does not make use of the data for analysis or internal reporting. - The implementation of CBK's electronic data warehouse could increase the regulator's capacity to collect, store, and analyze gender data. - There are significant opportunities to use existing data in analysis that could yield actionable insights for FSPs and the regulators.

-customer lifetime value, net interest margin, and revenue are not universally tracked.
+half said they collect gender data on some of their products.
+Transactional data and profitability variables such as customer lifetime value, net interest margin, and revenue are not universally tracked.